-However, if your PC came with Windows 8 or 10 installed it is unlikely that your PC shipped with recovery media.
+If your PC came with Windows 8, 10, or 11 installed it is unlikely that your PC shipped with recovery media.

 If you have not created a full disk image of your PC's hard drive you should create a recovery disk.

-If it has been a while since you bought your new Windows 8 or 10 PC and you still haven't created your recovery disks I recommend you put this on the top of your list of things to do.
+If it has been a while since you bought your new Windows PC and you still haven't created your recovery disks I recommend you put this on the top of your list of things to do.
 If you wait until your PC's hard drive fails then it may be too late.
-You may need to bring your computer to a PC repair person and pay to have him or her re-install Windows 8 or 10 back onto your computer.
+You may need to bring your computer to a PC repair person and pay to have him or her re-install the Windows Operating System (Windows 8, 10, or 11) back onto your computer.

 How to do it

-If you have had your Windows 8 or 10 PC for a while and wish to create your recovery media do this:
+If you have had your Windows PC for a while and wish to create your recovery media do this:

 *For Windows 8 - In the Start Screen type Recovery or if you have a third-party Start Menu installed type it into the Search Box in the Start Menu.

-*For Windows 10 - Click the Search (magnifying glass) icon in the taskbar then type Recovery, then press enter.
+*For Windows 10 or 11 - Click the Search (magnifying glass) icon in the taskbar then type Recovery, then press enter.

 *Choose Recovery Media Creation.
 (Under Apps in Win 10)

-*Get good quality DVD-R disks (probably at least 4 to 8 of them) or a good quality USB Flash Drive, 16GB size or possibly 32GB - check first by running the Recovery Media Creation program before you buy the flash drive.
+*Get good quality DVD-R disks (probably at least 4 to 8 of them) or a good quality USB Flash Drive, probably 32GB.
 The size of the flash drive needed depends on the size of the recovery partition on your PC's hard drive.
 The size can vary with each PC make.

 Note: Any data on a flash drive can be altered or deleted.
-Do not use your Recovery Flash Drive for any other purpose!
+Keep your Recovery Flash Drive in a safe place and don't use it for any other purpose!